yaspr/optexpr/README.md

              /   \     \
             x     2     y

 From the IR of the tree, the program will detect operations that can be performed in parallel, for example: (x * 2), ln(y), and (3 * 4) will be represented in a different color inside the dot graph to express this parallelism.

+It would be nice to add constant propagation and immediate operation simplification.
+For example, replacing 3 * 4 by 12 resulting in the following tree:

+                       +
+                   /       \
+                  -        12
+                /   \
+               *     ln
+             /   \     \
+            x     2     y